Wow (Barry)

-"wow" is the series finale of the American dark comedy crime drama television series Barry.
+"wow" is the series finale of the American crime tragicomedy television series Barry.
 It is the eighth episode of the fourth season and the 32nd overall episode of the series.
 The episode was written and directed by series creator Bill Hader, who also serves as lead actor.
 It was first broadcast on HBO in the United States on May 28, 2023, and also was available on Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 The previous seasons saw Barry try to decide between both lives, which culminated in his arrest, while the final season followed his character's escape from prison, runaway life with Sally and eventual return to LA to tie up loose ends and gain control over his legacy.
-In the finale, Barry sets out to save Sally and their son John, while the conflict between Hank and Fuches reaches its end, and Gene's impulsivity leads to severe consequences.
+In the finale, Barry sets out to save Sally and their son John, while the conflict between Hank and Fuches reaches its end.
+Later, when Barry is confronted with a choice as he learns Gene is being blamed for Janice Moss's murder, Gene's impulsivity leads to severe consequences.

 According to Nielsen Media Research, the episode was seen by an estimated 0.234 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The final episode received acclaim from critics, who expressed praise for the directing, performances, cinematography and closure.
 The final scene, however, polarized critics; while most viewed it as a fitting examination of its series-long themes, some questioned the logic and characterization.
 For the episode, Bill Hader received nominations for Outstanding Directing for a Comedy Series and Outstanding Writing for a Comedy Series at the 75th Primetime Emmy Awards.